Away With The Steiners

 Dinner at Mango Masala in Ajmer.

-Ajmer Junction is a busy railway junction connecting the larger cities of Rajasthan and the nearby smaller tourist town of Pushkar.
-There is no train station in Pushkar, so Ajmer Junction is the stop for Pushkar too.
+Ajmer Junction is a busy railway hub that serves as a vital link between the major cities of Rajasthan and the nearby spiritual town of Pushkar.

 It is easy to get a direct Chair Class train from Udaipur to Ajmer and onwards from Ajmer to Jaipur.